 Ability level : 5/5 - The Chamonix to Zermatt - Hut to Hut is a strenuous and demanding trek.
 More than 1000m (3350ft) vertical gain and about 7 to 9 hours of hiking daily.
 Some days may be long and demanding, involving altitude and high mountain passes (min.2800m).
 Hiking on mountain trails and terrain showing exposed and difficult sections.
 These trips generally require carrying a backpack with personal belongings throughout the trek.
 For expert hikers only.
 For very active, well-trained people with a solid experience in alpine trekking.

-Guiding policy : minimum 6 and maximum 10 people per guide.
+Guiding policy : Maximum 10 people per guide.
 The Compagnie des Guides de Chamonix's guiding policy is one of the strictest in the mountain guiding business.
 It guarantees the most balanced groups as possible as well as high-quality personalised advice.

 Important: no booking accepted in our scheduled groups for people under the age of 18 without a legal guardian.

-Accomodation : 5 nights in basic hotel or inn in room (double room or twin room with shared bathroom.
-Excepted on last night in 4-beds/3-beds room)*.
+Accomodation : 5 nights in basic hotel or inn in room.

 - Before & after the trip : we have some hotel partners in Chamonix with special prices for our customers.
 If you want to receive information ask Anaïs.